-Year Multiculturalis • Immigration
+Year Mu lticul tur ali sm • Im mi gration

-i Cai m in Hispanic • Racism
+1 Cai in Hispanic • Ra cism

-2 Society Integration
+2 Society • Int eg ration

 Aspects of Today's Youth,

-Political Life in the Hispanic World Tomorrow's citizens
+Political Life in Tomorrow's citizens

-Monarchies, Republics &
+the Hispanic Monarchies, Republics &

-Dictatorships Dictatorships
+World Dictatorships

 Popular Movements

 Literary Text or Possibly

 Film Text - Como Agua Para

 Chocolate

-La Casa de Bernada Alba -
+La Casa de Bernada Alba

-Lorca
+- Lorca

 Students who are able to converse in a foreign language to A level standard, offer a skill which a small percentage of the population are able to offer.
-Of course they are able to pursue languages at university, but an A level in language is certainly an asset within industry, especially as links with international companies expand.
+Of course, they are able to pursue languages at university, but an A level in language is certainly an asset within industry, especially as links with international companies expand.